tejasnotes/potus-tests/README.md

 ## Usage

-Clone / fork or download a copy of this repository.
+Clone, fork or download a copy of this repository.
 A sample test has been created in the src/groovy directory.
 Run the tests by executing the gradlew binary.

 Windows